Fortunebest/alx-system_engineering-devops/0x01-shell_permissions/README.md

-My readme to set the mode of the two mirrored files to look the same
+My readme to play the star wars iv episode to the terminal